 - Dhyana is the continuous flow of concentration.
 People often confuse themselves considering dhyana to be just concentration.
 However, the flow of concentration to your elements of yoga is called Dhyana.

 - Samadhi is the union or the final destination of Yoga.
 When you practice continuous Dhyana, you get Sama (united) + Dhi (intellect).
 It is where your mind gets united with objects of contemplation.
 If you have chosen Bhakti, you become one with the Deity.
 If you have chosen fire, you get united with your Karma and Consciousness.
 Let’s see how this works.

-Samyama for Superpower, the perfect accomplishment in the Yoga.
+Samyama for Superpower, the perfect accomplishment in Yoga.

 The Dharana, Dhyana, and Samadhi combined are called Samyama in the Patanjali Yoga Sutras.
-It is mentioned that continuous practice of Samyama gives superpowers to the practitioner.
-If someone does Dharana on an elephant, and practice Dhyana further getting Samadhi in it.
+It is mentioned that the continuous practice of Samyama gives superpowers to the practitioner.
+If someone does Dharana on an elephant, and practices Dhyana further get Samadhi in it.
 This person gets a power elephant.
 Here the elephant is among the elements of yoga.